 Part of rule enforcement means recognizing that customers must follow them as well.
 If customers won't abide by health and safety requirements, strong leadership will escort them out of the building until they comply.
 Staff members who are adjusting to the rules as well will appreciate that management is willing to stand up for them and their safety.
 It results in more employees listening and cooperating in future situations and changes.

 Make the transition easy by learning with Typsy.
 It's practical, effective, and fun!
-And best of all, you can access Typsy's 800+ lessons as and when it suits you.
-Learn your way - starting today.
+Access Typsy's 1000+ lessons as and when it suits you and your team.

 3. They emphasize communication